We Met

 They start to monitor the position of the baby to determine which procedure we can expect for delivery.
 Our baby has been in the so-called breech position since week 20.
 This is not ideal and, apparently, doing some exercises help the baby to naturally move in the right position.
 Even if it doesn’t, pictures are priceless.

 Some times the baby just turns before week 36.
-If that doesn’t happen, they can try to manually turn the baby, although it’s a 50/50 chance.
+If that doesn’t happen, they can try to manually turn the baby (external cephalic version), although it’s a 50/50 chance.
 In breech position we can still choose for a vaginal delivery, but there are some risks involved and a C-section intervention becomes more possible.

 In the meantime our baby is 1.920gr and keeps growing, slowly but surely.
 A steady grinder we’ve got!